lmxy0212/Younique.XR/README.md

 **Book/Manual:**

 - Player can flip through the book in both directions, depending on which side is touched.

+**Menu:**

+* clickable hologram
+* Save the selected ikebana to FBX when camera button is clicked

+### **Scripts**

+**Snapping**: snap to pos, preserving the rotation and toggle physics when snap/unsnapped

+- AutoSnap.cs:  Attach to snap destination
+- SnapObj.cs: Attach to the snaped object

+**Hand Interactions**: interactions using hands (other than grab)

+- FlipBook.cs: Control flip book forward and backward animation
+- HandMenuInteracter.cs: Control menu buttons
+- MenuController.cs: Control menu item transform

+**Object Manipulation:**

+- Cutcutcut.cs: Unparent the gameobject that is nearest to the cut point.

+**Tooltip**:

+- StayVertical.cs: Make info panel stay vertical and facing the camera
+- TwoPoiintLine.cs: Render line between two point (run in editor)

+**Save FBX file:**

+* CustomFbxExporter.cs: Save the selected gameobject to FBX to the desired location (modified from Fbx Exporter for Unity)

+**Overwrite XRI**:

+* CheckOnGrab.cs: Enable tooltip on the first grab

+* CustomSocketInteractor.cs: Flag the gameobject being snapped by socket interaction
+* SetDynamicAttachPos.cs: Set dynamic attach pos when XRGrabIneractable is attached to the gameobject in runtime
+* XRInstantiateGrabbableObject.cs:  Instantiate XRGrabInteractable to gameobject

+**Audio**:

+- PlayAudio.cs: Play audio on collision

 <p align="right">(<a href="#readme-top">back to top</a>)</p>